ArtiPedia/blog-v3/_posts/2017-07-09-google-form-customization.md

 </form>

 Style this form however you want to but I'm keeping it simple without any styles applied.
+You can check the entries [here](https://docs.google.com/spreadsheets/d/1_vt8il8LpxEi8_DmX0yxxRambpw700cdMC2yMIGWqbk/edit?usp=sharing){: target="_blank"}.

 ## Get responses in a Google SpreadSheet